 SCD is a global health problem, yet sub-Saharan Africa (SSA) bears the highest burden of disease.
 To help bridge disease management and outcome disparities between Africa and the rest of the world, Novartis established the Novartis Africa Sickle Cell Disease program.
 The program is implemented through public-private partnerships with local governments, as well as collaborations with universities, patient groups, professional societies and other organizations.
 A key element of Novartis strategy is a comprehensive approach to disease management that encompasses early intervention strategies, such as screening and diagnosis; research to investigate new treatments; and education and advocacy to improve access to existing therapies.

-The program was launched in Ghana in 2019 and expanded to Angola, Kenya, Tanzania, Uganda and Zambia, with further plans to reach at least 10 countries in SSA.
+The program was launched in Ghana in 2019 and expanded to Angola, Kenya, Tanzania, Uganda and Zambia, with further plans to expand across SSA.